Should I Submit?

 There is a presentation, of 18 minutes in length, followed by a few minutes of discussion and questions.

-Where can I get the ACM Copyright Form on the web?
+Where can I get information on how ACM handles copyright transfers and publishing licenses?
 I need to show it to my employers before I submit.

 The Call for Technical Papers explicitly stated that you MUST have permissions for all the images in your paper and the footage on your videotape, CD-ROM, or DVD-ROM at the time of submission.
 You should immediately tell the Technical Papers Chair what you propose to use as a replacement.
 If the new images or footage are not substantively similar to that submitted for review in the judgment of the Chair and the Papers Advisory Board, then acceptance of your paper will be rescinded.
 The archival record (Conference Proceedings) must contain material that is equivalent to what the reviewers saw at the time of review.